enkidevs/curriculum/lua/lua-core/events-intro/flexible-event-system-in-lua.md

 In Lua, developers can write **code that listens for specific events**, such as user input or changes to the state of the application, and **responds accordingly**.

-Examples of events in Lua include:
+Examples of more complex events in Lua include:
 - mouse clicks
 - key presses
 - network events